zalando/problem/README.md

 ## Credits and references

+### Spring Framework

-Users of the [Spring Framework] are highly encouraged to check out [Problems for Spring Web MVC] (https://github.com/zalando/problem-spring-web), a library that seemlessly integrates problems into Spring.
+Users of the [Spring Framework](https://spring.io) are highly encouraged to check out [Problems for Spring Web MVC](https://github.com/zalando/problem-spring-web), a library that seemlessly integrates problems into Spring.

+### Micronaut Framework
+Users of the [Micronaut Framework](https://micronaut.io) are highly encouraged to check out [Micronaut Problem JSON ](https://micronaut-projects.github.io/micronaut-problem-json/snapshot/guide/), a library that seemlessly integrates problems into Micronaut error processing.